mpeschel10/capstone-facial-paralysis/README.md

 **Group members:** Joshua Carson, Joshua Miranda, Mark Peschel\
 **Sponsors:** Jessyka Lighthall MD, Hanel Eberly BS, Bao Sciscent BS\
 **Faculty advisor:** Hien Nguyen MD\
-**Intended technologies:** React + Express (Node.js) + MySQL
+**Intended technologies:** Next.js + Node.js + MySQL + Debian Linux

 #### Problem statement:
-It is sometimes hard to judge the prognosis of facial paralysis from a single clinical visit since facial paralysis tends to change slowly over time.
-Also, patients may experience events in between clinical visits, and if the patient doesn't take a picture of the event, they have to describe it from memory to the clinician maybe several weeks later.\
+Patients with facial paralysis may experience events in between clinical visits, and if the patient doesn't take a picture of the event, they have to describe it from memory to the clinician maybe several weeks later.\
-One solution is for patients to take pictures of their faces at regular intervals in various expressions, then for a clinician to measure the face for symmetry, height between pupil and eyelid, and so on.
-However, the lack of concrete feedback may discourage patients from committing to it, and if a patient having an event is not in the habit of taking photographs, they may not think to take one.
+One solution is for patients to take pictures of their faces at regular intervals in various expressions, then for a clinician to later measure the face for symmetry, height between pupil and eyelid, and so on.
+However, patients often take pictures at various angles and lighting conditions, and the lack of immediate feedback may discourage patients from taking regular pictures, and if a patient having an event is not in the habit of taking photographs, they may not think to take one.

-This Facial Analytics platform is intended to solve two problems.\
+This Facial Analytics platform will provide the following benefits.\
 First, it will provide a convenient platform for patients to share their current status with their clinicians.
 If a patient is experiencing weakness or tension in a specific muscle, they can show that in the picture, which may guide treatment later.\
+Second, it will allow clinicians to accept pictures from patients in real time without directly giving out their phone numbers or personal contact information.\
+Third, it will encourage patients to take centered pictures consistent with those taken in the office.\
-Second, it will eventually link up with a machine learning platform that will automatically grade the patient's facial paralysis outcomes.
-This will provide concrete feedback to the patient, which can be reassuring.
+Fourth, it will eventually link up with a machine learning platform that will automatically grade the patient's facial paralysis outcomes.

 ## Documentation